npetraco/x3pr/README.md

 * Mac users: Make sure to install XQuartz (http://xquartz.macosforge.org/trac) which is required by rgl.

 * Linux users: Being singularly DIY, you are probably ok.
-But, ... just incase ... make gcc is installed and running.
+But, ... just incase ... make sure gcc is installed and running.
 Any toolchain should suffice however.
 For shinyRGL, try to install from git directly: http://trestletech.github.io/shinyRGL/
   * There is no shinyRGL for Linux up on CRAN

 * Install the required support packages for x3pr.
 In the RStudio Console window, execute: